imagewize/moiraine/docs/MENUBUILDER.md

 ### 🚀 **How to Use**
 1. **Site Editor:** Appearance → Editor → Header template
 2. **Add Navigation:** Insert Navigation block in header
-3. **Add Mega Menu:** Inside Navigation, add "Moiraine Mega Menu" block
+3. **Add Mega Menu:** Inside Navigation block, click + button and search for "Moiraine Mega Menu" block
 4. **Select Design:** Choose from 14 available template parts
 5. **Customize:** Edit template parts directly in Site Editor

+**Important:** The Moiraine Mega Menu block only appears when adding blocks inside a Navigation block, not as a standalone block.

 ### 💡 **Next Steps**
 - Optional: Add SASS compilation to package.json for easier style development